joaompinto/aurora/README.md

 - `/clear`: Clear the terminal screen.

 ### Command Line Options
+- `--web`: Launch the Aurora web server instead of the CLI interface.
 - `PROMPT` (positional): Prompt to send to the model.
 If omitted, starts interactive chat shell.
 - `-s`, `--system-prompt`: Override the system prompt.
 - `-r`, `--role`: Role description for the system prompt (default: "software engineer").